Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Ferguson’s problem came from the kind of attackers he was facing.

-Yeah, those pissed off Overmountain Men?
-The last thing they did was run away scared as Ferguson had anticipated.
-They used silence and stealth as they climbed the ridge because surprise was their best weapon.
+The Overmountain Men used silence and stealth as they climbed the ridge because surprise was their best weapon.

 They moved quietly through the trees, using the woods, rocks, and uneven ground as cover.
 They came at the ridge from multiple directions instead of marching up in one clean line.
 That mattered because Ferguson’s men could not simply face one threat and break it.
 By the time the Loyalists understood the shape of the attack, the mountain itself had turned against them.